vibek44/book-library-frontend/README.md

 - data that are fetched is saved in cache (InMemoryCache) -subscription needs to be used only when
 1 small, incremental changes to objects
-2low latency real time update eg chat app
+2 low latency real time update eg chat app